CNA Salary by State

 August 21st, 2010

-The job description and salary of the Certified Nursing Assistant is often defined by the difference in healthcare facilities.
-For instance, in the hospital environment, the CNA’s interaction with patients often are limited to the time spent by the patient in the hospital.
-Long-term care facilities, on the other hand, provide an environment where Certified Nursing Assistants can become well acquainted with the residents.
+The job description and salary of the Certified Nursing Assistant is often defined by the difference in health care facilities where they work.
+For instance, in the hospital environment, the Certified Nurse Aassistants’s interaction with patients often are limited to the time spent by the patient in the hospital.
+On the other hand long-term care facilities, provide an environment where Certified Nursing Assistants can become well acquainted with the patients and their life stories and connect with them on more emotional level.
+Everyone interested to learn more about how long-term facilities are rated by the government can do so at Medicare.gov.
+Both the the Federal Nursing Home Star Rating System and State Adult Care Home Star Rating System provide a up-to-date information about the facilities, and were designed to provide both consumers and health workers with information to make informed decisions.

 CNA Certification